PasqualeMainolfi/Qubx/README.md

 # QUBX: A RUST LIBRARY FOR QUEUE-BASED MULTITHREADED REAL-TIME PARALLEL AUDIO STREAMS PROCESSING AND MANAGEMENT

 Qubx is a Rust library for managing and processing audio streams in parallel.
-Related paper: P. Mainolfi, Qubx: a Rust Library for Queue-Based Real-Time Parallel Audio Streams Processing and Managment, Dafx24, Surrey UK, 2024.
+Related paper: P. Mainolfi, Qubx: a Rust Library for Queue-Based Multithreaded Real-Time Parallel Audio Streams Processing and Managment, Dafx24, Surrey UK, 2024.

 >**Version 0.1.0**